The Lost Glory of Krittivaseshwar Temple

 In the vast blue sky of Anand Kanan, two crows were fighting & fell into a pond, after some time they emerged as a swan, and the pond became famous as Hansa Tirtha (Har Tirath now).

-But how The Hans Tirth came into reality?
+But how does The Hans Tirth come into reality?

 Mythological legend